pachyderm/docs-content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 ## 2. Deploy Kubernetes by using `eksctl`

 {{% notice warning %}}
-Pachyderm requires running your cluster on Kubernetes 1.19.0 and above.
+{{%productName%}} requires running your cluster on Kubernetes 1.19.0 and above.
 {{%/notice%}}

 Use the `eksctl` tool to deploy an EKS cluster in your